MuhtasimTanmoy/notebook/language/concept/linking.md

     - static: `.lib`
     - dynamic: `.dll`

-# Linker
+## Linker

-- It’s simple: a linker converts object files into executables and shared libraries.
+- A linker converts object files into executables and shared libraries.
 Let’s look at what that means.
-For cases where a linker is used, the software development process consists of writing program code in some language: e.g., C or C++ or Fortran (but typically not Java, as Java normally works differently, using a loader rather than a linker).
-A compiler translates this program code, which is human readable text, into into another form of human readable text known as assembly code.
-Assembly code is a readable form of the machine language which the computer can execute directly.
-An assembler is used to turn this assembly code into an object file.
-For completeness, I’ll note that some compilers include an assembler internally, and produce an object file directly.
-Either way, this is where things get interesting
+- For cases where a linker is used, the software development process consists of writing program code in some language: e.g., C or C++ or Fortran (but typically not Java, as Java normally works differently, using a loader rather than a linker).
+- A compiler translates this program code, which is human readable text, into into another form of human readable text known as assembly code.
+- Assembly code is a readable form of the machine language which the computer can execute directly.
+- An assembler is used to turn this assembly code into an object file.
+For completeness,
+- Some compilers include an assembler internally, and produce an object file directly
+- Steps

-- .cpp -> Preprocessor -> Compiler -> Assembler -> Linker -> Loader.
-Compile flag `--save-temps` should generate all intermediate files
+    - `.cpp -> Preprocessor -> Compiler -> Assembler -> Linker -> Loader`
+    - Compile flag `--save-temps` should generate all intermediate files
 - After independent compilation of translation units to object file, linkers work to connect them as an executable
-- static libraries (.lib, .a) used in linker, dynamic libraries (.dll, .so) used in loader
+- static libraries (`.lib`, `.a`) used in linker, dynamic libraries (.dll, .so) used in loader

 -[CppCon 2017: Michael Spencer “My Little Object File: How Linkers Implement C++”](https://www.youtube.com/watch?v=a5L66zguFe4)